Home » Symptoms » Dog Symptoms A-Z » Expiratory Difficulty

 Basics and possible causes

 A dog’s breathing consists of two main phases: inhalationInhalation is the act of breathing air or other substances into the lungs through the nose or mouth.
 In dogs and cats, inhalation of toxins, smoke, or allergens can lead to respiratory problems. and exhalation.
 While inhalationInhalation is the act of breathing air or other substances into the lungs through the nose or mouth.
-In dogs and cats, inhalation of toxins, smoke, or allergens can lead to respiratory problems. is active and tenses the respiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. muscles, exhalation is normally passive, with the lungs and chest wall returning to their resting position on their own.
-If this process is disturbed, it is referred to as expiratory difficulty.
+In dogs and cats, inhalation of toxins, smoke, or allergens can lead to respiratory problems. is active and involves the contraction of respiratoryRespiratory refers to breathing or the process of breathing.
+Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. muscles, exhalation is usually passive, with the lungs and chest wall returning to their resting position on their own.
+When this process is disrupted, it is referred to as labored exhalation.

 Heart problems can also play a role.
-If the heart is not working efficiently, it can lead to a backflow of fluid into the lungs, which is known as pulmonaryPulmonary refers to the lungs or the respiratory system.
+If the heart does not work efficiently, fluid can build up in the lungs, known as pulmonaryPulmonary refers to the lungs or the respiratory system.
 Pulmonary diseases in dogs and cats include conditions such as Pneumonia, asthma, and pulmonary hypertension. edemaAn edema is a buildup of fluid in the body's tissues, leading to Swelling.
-Edema can be localized or generalized and is often a sign of an underlying condition. and can make breathing difficult.
-Infections or allergies can also lead to inflammatory conditions in the airways, which make exhalation difficult.
+Edema can be localized or generalized and is often a sign of an underlying condition., which can make breathing difficult.
+Infections or allergies can also lead to Inflammatory conditions in the airways, making exhalation difficult.

 Occasionally, tumors or foreign bodies in the airways can also be the cause.
-These can represent physical blockages that impede normal airflow.
-Neurological problems that affect the respiratoryRespiratory refers to breathing or the process of breathing.
+These can create physical blockages that impede normal airflow.
+Neurological problems affecting the respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. muscles can also play a role.

 Typical accompanying symptoms